 Get the logotype in its basic form

 The primary format to use is colour (red and green) against a white background.
 When this is not possible, a black or white logotype can be used.
 Choose the version, white or black, that offers the best contrast.
 If the background is chequered or multicoloured, a logotype on a white plate can be used.

 The logotype may not be changed, distorted or combined with other symbols or badges.

 SLU as the sender

-The parent brand SLU is the umbrella that covers all of the university’s organisations.
+The parent brand SLU is the umbrella that covers all of the university.
 SLU should primarily stand as a single brand, making the logo the clear overall sender.

-All activities and parts of the organisation should have descriptive names.
+All parts of our organisation should have descriptive names.
 No individual organisation logos are permitted.
 The first time the university’s name is used in copy, it is always spelled out – the Swedish University of Agricultural Sciences, SLU.
 After that you can use the abbreviation SLU.

-In some cases the recipient may need to know what part of the organisation is the sender.
-In such cases our logo is used with the organisation name as described in the visual identity guide.
+In some cases, the recipient may need to know what part of the organisation is the sender.
+In such cases, our logo is used with the organisational unit's name as described in the visual identity guide.